Skip to main contentSkip Navigation or Skip to Content

 Documentation

-If you wish to access services and/or academic accommodations you are required to provide Accessibility Services with current documentation (within the last five years) on the nature and degree of your disability.
+If you wish to access services and/or academic accommodations you are required to provide Accessibility Services with current documentation (within the last five years)

-Acceptable documentation must be obtained from a certified health care professional who has specific training, appropriate professional designation, and expertise in the diagnosis of the conditions for which the accommodation is being requested.
+Documentation must be obtained from a certified health care professional who has specific training, appropriate professional designation, and expertise in the diagnosis of the conditions for which the accommodation is being requested.
 Examples of appropriate health care professionals include the following:

 • Physician or medical specialist